gajjararyan/Prompt-Task/README.md

 This AML Risk Evaluation Agent project is now complete.
 With the current prompt and test cases, the model achieved an accuracy of **98.33%** demonstrating strong performance on both standard and challenging real-world scenarios.

 I hope you found this README clean, comprehensive, and easy to follow.
-Thanks for giving this opportunity.
+If you have any queries or do not understand anything, please let me know by email.